 Products priced between $25-50 represent 42.7% of individual pre-orders, though the most common listing price range exceeds $250 (26.8% of listings).

-Some pre-order solutions let you offer a discount to customers who want to pay off a deferred-charge pre-order early.
-This can be a good way to improve cashflow and incentivise customers to commit early, whilst giving them the option to pay later if they prefer.
+Pay early and save: Some pre-order solutions let you offer a discount to customers who want to pay off a deferred-charge pre-order early, improving cashflow while giving them the option to pay later.

 Use pre-order volume to inform production quantities.
 If you’re taking capture-only pre-orders (where no payment is collected upfront), build in an expected conversion rate (typically 70-85%) when planning inventory.
 Charge-later and deposit models typically have higher conversion since cards are vaulted.

-For smaller merchants running occasional, simple pre-orders that can be charged upfront, Shopify’s native option may suffice.
-For brands building pre-orders into their core strategy, dedicated apps provide significantly more control and better customer experience.
+For smaller merchants running occasional, simple pre-orders that can be charged upfront, Shopify’s native option (using selling plans) may suffice.
+For brands building Shopify pre-orders into their core strategy, dedicated apps provide significantly more control and better customer experience.
+Check out our Shopify pre-order app buying guide for a full comparison, or visit the PreProduct Shopify pre-order app page.

 Not all payment methods support pre-orders, particularly deferred charging models.
 Currently supported options include: